Child Custody & International Abduction: The Hague Convention in Brazil

 - Neutral mediator — A trained family law mediator (often a psychologist or lawyer) facilitates discussions

-- Separate sessions — Mediator may meet with each parent individually to understand concerns
+- Separate sessions — The mediator may meet with each parent individually to understand concerns

 - Joint sessions — Parents and mediator work toward agreement

-- Mediation statement — If agreement is reached, it’s documented
+- Mediation statement — If agreement is reached, it is documented

 - Court approval — The judge approves the mediated agreement, making it enforceable